TypstDocumentation

 Reads structured data from a JSON file.

-The file must contain a valid JSON object or array.
+The file must contain a valid JSON value, such as object or array.
 JSON objects will be converted into Typst dictionaries, and JSON arrays will be converted into Typst arrays.
 Strings and booleans will be converted into the Typst equivalents, null will be converted into none, and numbers will be converted to floats or integers depending on whether they are whole numbers.

 The JSON files in the example contain objects with the keys temperature, unit, and weather.